rohitjaysankar/code-forces/README.md

 # code-forces
-Most of the codes in this repository are in java  and insterad of  the entire question I have given them the heading that are present in code forces.
+Most of the codes in this repository are in java  and the file name of each are same as that in code forces.